The Librarian (franchise)

-The Librarian is a franchise that includes a series of original fantasy-adventure made-for-television films from TNT starring Noah Wyle as the Librarian, who protects a secret collection of magical artifacts.
+The Librarian is a franchise that includes a series of original fantasy-adventure made-for-television films from TNT starring Noah Wyle as Flynn Carsen, a perpetual university student hired to protect a secret collection of magical artifacts in an alternate dimension known simply as the Library.
 Two television series have also been produced, following the films.

 Development

 Dean Devlin, through his production company Electric Entertainment, brought David Titcher's original pitch to TNT.
 David Titcher wrote and created the original movie that sequels were based on.
 The director of the first film was Peter Winther, and writer/creator David Titcher co-produced with Marc Roskin and Kearie Peak.
 In 2004, they planned to produce three Librarian films with ER star Noah Wyle.

 "Dean's pitch was a refreshing take on the hero story", TNT's Senior Vice President of Original Programming Michael Wright said.
 "Instead of a muscle-bound, spandex-clad superman, we get an insecure but brilliant guy who thinks he's taking a safe job as a librarian, but instead gets taken on a ride in a world we'd like to believe exists."